FORTH-ICS-INSPIRE/artemis/README.md

 Note that module = configuration|clock|postgresql_db|monitor|detection|observer|mitigation,
 and action=start|stop|status.

-Also note that the web application (frontend) and the backend operate in their own separate containers; to e.g., restart them, please run the following command:
+Also note that the web application (frontend) and the backend operate in their own separate containers; to e.g., restart them separately, please run the following command:
 ```
 docker-compose restart frontend
 docker-compose restart backend